Learn the techniques that ethnographers use in their social science research.

 You’ll earn 15 credits at Masters level (SCQF Level 11) with this course.
 You can use these credits towards further study.
 Find out more about credits.

-You may be interested in progressing towards:
+You may be interested in progressing towards our:

 - our social science degrees.